Financial Literacy: The Life Skill Schools Don't Teach

 What if your 'Needs' exceed 50%?

-In high-cost cities like Mumbai or Bangalore, rent alone might eat 40% of your income.
-This is common.
+In metro cities like Mumbai or Bangalore, rent alone may cross 40% of income.
+That’s common.

 If your needs hit 60% or 70%, you must "borrow" from your Wants category.
-However, your Savings should remain sacrosanct at 20% minimum.
+However, never cut your Savings below 20% minimum.
 Cut lifestyle costs, not your future security.

 Tracking: The "Latte Factor"